-The programme is made up of a series of more than 30 medical work streams, each led by a prominent clinician chosen from the specialty they are reviewing.
+The programme comprises a series of 35 surgical and medical work streams, each led by a prominent clinician chosen from the specialty they are reviewing.
 Each clinician heads a project to compile a data and insight driven report into their specialty, combining publicly available information, including Hospital Episode Statistics (HES), other relevant registry or professional body data, and the results of a questionnaire issued to all the trusts being reviewed.
 The report will look at a wide range of factors, from length of stay to patient mortality, and individual service costs through to overall budgets.

 A report is produced and issued to every trust being reviewed, which is then followed by a meeting at the trust with medical staff and senior trust managers.
 At each meeting the clinical leads review the findings with their peers, which provides more context to unwarranted variations and opens up a discussion around individual practice and any challenges the trusts face.
 It is also an opportunity to share best practice and any solutions that have already helped reduce variations.